Srimanthg123/testing-ai-tutor-rest-api/README.md

 ### Step 1: Configure Testing Environment​

 - Install `pytest`, `pytest-cov`, and `httpx` for testing.​
-- Set up a `tests/` directory in your project folder.​
-- Create a `pytest.ini` file to configure test markers for unit and integration tests.​

 ### Step 2: Write Unit Tests (Fast & Isolated)​